w3c/web-advertising/support_for_advertising_use_cases.md

 ## Ad-component selection

 Ads are composed of multiple components (e.g. the title, description, image, video, etc.).
 Some ads are promoting particular products/offers.
-Once an ad-campaign is selected, ML is used to select which components to use in each particular ad impression. (e.g. which products to highlights, which title text to use, which image to use).
+Once an ad-campaign is selected, ML is used to select which components to use in each particular ad impression. (e.g. which products to highlight, which title text to use, which image to use).
 These options are constrained by what the advertiser has provided as options for their ad-campaign and lastly optimized to maximize probability of reaching Advertiser's desired goal.

 ## Bidding logic